 This is the first of a two part series on the Dyson Airwrap.
-Stay tuned for our teardown of the Airwrap, scheduled for next week.
+Part II features our technical teardown.

 If you’ve ever used a hand dryer in a public washroom, you’re probably familiar with Dyson.
 Famously known for their vacuums that defied the standard expectations for vacuum cleaners in the 1990s–featuring dual-cyclone fluid dynamic technology and very hefty price tags–Dyson has acquired a brand-loyal fanbase over the decades of lovers of their design engineering.
 The company’s researchers spend years developing patented technologies intended to disrupt existing product offerings in various markets, and Dyson highlights the research in their marketing and advertising.